Jumpstarting can, in itself, be a challenge. You need high-quality leads, an available power supply, and to connect everything up the right way.

 Note: You are unlikely to hear anything if the ignition switch is broken.
 If it’s just damaged, the engine could turn over slowly.

-The ignition switch closes when you turn the key to the START position in the cylinder.
-By closing, it completes the circuit from the battery to the starter motor.
+The ignition switch shuts tightly when the key is turned to the BEGIN position in the tube.
+By shutting, it finishes the connection from the battery to the starter engine.

 A broken ignition switch means the current doesn’t ever reach the starter motor.
 As such, you’ll probably hear nothing at all – not even a click.